 Willful ignorance is when a person knows the truth but chooses to ignore it.
 Or, as a more precise example, when a person chooses to have more faith in their beliefs than allow the opportunity for their intellect to prove them wrong.
 Willful ignorance, in the context of violent South Africa, is political religion choosing the colours of skin and parties over reasonable arguments and facts.
 The willfully ignorant refuse to acknowledge anything that does not pretend to agree with them, even if their world contradicts their position by falling apart around them.

 They have to come round in their own time,

 and why the world blew up around them.”

 – Ray Bradbury

-Before you automatically apply your inflexible DA versus ANC viewpoints, i first use these examples:
+Before you automatically apply your inflexible DA versus ANC viewpoints, I use these examples:

 “Faith is the great cop-out,

 Faith is the belief in spite of, even perhaps because of,

 It’s seen across South Africa (and particularly within my experience of trying to expose the crimes of the DA in Knysna) that detractors use insults instead of logic, and resort to double standards determined by whether or not the crime was committed by the political party they are affiliated too.
 There is no moral high ground, no right or wrong, just ANC versus DA or DA versus ANC hatred.
 Often this is based upon race.

 So why do they do this?
 Why do many of you do this?